diannedejesus/debt_tracker/sdd.md

 - ? if implemented future bills look should be modified to distinguish them

 ### Modifications
-- ? might want to verify duplicate excused payment on a range and just exact date.
+- ? might want to verify duplicate excused payment on a range and not just with the exact date.
 - Have the title of each page include the name/title of current page being viewed
 - ?
 Evaluate whether to add future bills if payments exceed currently dued.